Vxrpenter/Updater-Wiki/docs/using-updater/upstreams.md

 you may have to create a custom one to fetch the version information.

-To create a custom `Upstream` you will first need to create a class (preferably a data class) and extend `Upstream` and override the `upstreamPriority` and the functions, as well as adding the values that are needed to find the location of your project on the upstreams api.
+To create a custom `Upstream` you will first need to create a class (preferably a data class) that extends `Upstream` and override the `upstreamPriority` and the functions, as well as adding the values that are needed to find the location of your project on the upstreams api.

 !!! example